Top 8 tools for curating content on social media

 Curata

-Curata makes it easy to organize, annotate and contextualize the content you are curating for social.
-With content enrichment, this tool boosts the effectiveness of your content with pictures, quotes and videos.
+Curata makes it easy to organize, annotate, and contextualize the content you curate for social media.
+With content enrichment, this tool enhances the effectiveness of your content with images, quotes, and videos.
 If the curated content does not include a relevant image, Curata recommends royalty-free images to make your content more engaging.

 Measuring and Optimizing

-Like any element of your social media strategy, curated content needs to be measured to determine how many clicks, engagement and leads it is generating.
+Like any element of your social media strategy, curated content needs to be measured to determine how many clicks, engagement, and leads it is generating.
 A tool like Oktopost can tell you which content generated the most conversions and revenue for your business – the most important metrics for B2B marketers.
 Based on this information and keywords users define, the Content Recommendation engine will automatically choose new content and display it in a dashboard that makes it easy to add to your social calendar.
-Simply choosing content that is relevant to your industry is not enough anymore, your social media team should only be interested in sharing the content that will result in the most conversions for your business.
+Simply choosing content relevant to your industry is no longer enough; your social media team should focus on sharing content that yields the most conversions for your business.

 Remaining relevant and engaging on social media requires a steady stream of content.
-However, with limited budgets and resources, your organization can’t be expected to create all of the content you are sharing.
-By curating content – and doing it effectively – you can leverage the expertise and education of other brands to create an engaging experience for your audience that results in even more leads.
+However, with limited budgets and resources, your organization can’t be expected to create all the content you share.
+By curating content – and doing it effectively – you can leverage the expertise and education of other brands to create an engaging experience for your audience, resulting in even more leads.

 What tools do you use to curate content?
 Are there any that should be added to this list?
 Let us know in the comments below!